-The goal of our Early Head Start Program is to help parents become the first teachers in their child’s life by developing a natural classroom setting at home with activities that encourage the natural development and builds school-readiness skills.
+Our Early Head Start Program aims to help parents become the first teachers in their child’s life by developing a natural classroom setting at home with activities that encourage natural development and build school-readiness skills.

 Chenango County Early Head Start is a federally funded and locally operated program for pregnant women and children ages birth to three.
-Families are served by weekly home based visits.
-Activities are planned that encourage parents to observe and celebrate the developmental growth of their child.
-The program also provides two group experiences monthly for enrolled families and has center-based programing for children 18 - 36 months.
-This is a five day a week, 6 hours a day, full year program.
+Families are served by weekly home-based visits.
+Activities are planned that encourage parents to observe and celebrate their child's developmental growth.
+The program also provides two group experiences monthly for enrolled families and has center-based programming for children 18 - 36 months.
+This is a five-day-a-week, 6 hours a day, full-year program.

 For pregnant women and children ages birth to 3 year olds.